AaronWatters/H5Gizmos/doc/Javascript/README.md

 ```

 The Javascript context will stop at a breakpoint in an anonymous
-function with the `compoent.element` bound to the variable `element`.
+function with the `component.element` bound to the variable `element`.

 <img src="js_debug.png"/>

 # Caching Javascript Values

+Components are equipped with look up tables in the child context
+for storing values which may be needed more than once.

 ## `component.cache`

+The `component.cache` method stores a value in the child
+context in the local cache for the component, using a specified name.
+The return value for the `cache` method is a link to the
+cache entry.

+The example below transmits a numeric array from the parent
+to the child and stores it in the cache for `greeting` using
+the name `Sines`.

 ```Python
 from H5Gizmos import Html, get